Discard expensive tape stock and tape decks with Cinedeck’s Advanced Deck Control.

 Quad Input Deck Control

-In the Quad Input, Advanced Deck Control mode, each channel can be connected to a different device.
-Also, each channel can be set up in either master or slave mode.
+Every Cinedeck channel can be connected to a different device and each channel can be set up in either master or slave mode.

-The upper quadrants (V1 and V2 – shown), are both setup in RS-422 master mode, allowing the channel to control another machine via RS-422.
-In the lower quadrants (V3 and V4), both channels are setup in slave mode.
-Further V3 is in standard RS-422 slave mode while V4 is set to respond to VDCP protocol over RS-422.
+In this quad view of a 4-channel Cinedeck, the upper quadrants (V1 and V2), are both setup in RS-422 master mode, allowing each channel to control another machine via RS-422.
+In the lower quadrants (V3 and V4), both channels are set to slave mode for control by external devices.
+Further, V3 is in standard RS-422 slave mode while V4 is set to respond to VDCP protocol over RS-422.

 This is the single channel view of Cinedeck’s Advanced Deck Control in master mode, to control another device via RS422.